Komal Thatal: ATK Mohun Bagan

-After the merger of ATK and Mohun Bagan AC, Thatal signed a two year contract on a permanent deal basis.
+After the merger of ATK and Mohun Bagan, Thatal signed a two-year contract on a permanent deal basis.
 He made his debut for the club on 21 January 2021 at the 89th minute in their league match against Chennaiyin FC, winning 1–0.

 Jamshedpur FC

 On 20 August 2021, it was announced that Thatal has signed a 3-year contract with Jamshedpur FC.
 He scored his first goal on 9 December against Mumbai City FC in their 4–2 defeat.

 International

 After passing the trials in 2014, Thatal joined the India U17 side which was to play in the 2017 FIFA U-17 World Cup in India.
 On 21 September 2017, Thatal was announced as part of the final 21-man squad for the U-17 World Cup.
 Thatal played in India's first match in the World Cup against the United States but was not included in the squad for India's final two matches in the tournament.

 He has also played for the India U-23 and U-20 teams respectively.
 He represented India in the Asian Cup U23 Qualifiers.